UBC-MDS/DSCI532_Group210_JobsAnalysis/reflection.md

 ### Addressed issues

 We solved a bunch of issues for this milestone.
 We addressed the duplicated text in the README file by removing it.
 We picked a mechanic as a team on how to choose the top 10 jobs in terms of gender balance.
 Our axes were made not to change anymore after our TA gave us feedback.
 We made the menu panel more clear and added more information about the data based on the TA's feedback.
 Also, we added more information about the source of the data and how the gender balance groups were derived to address that ambiguity raised by the TA.

+### Wishlist features/bug-fixes

+Again, we mainly wish that we could group the jobs into industries and make a chart allowing the users to investigate the gender balance trends of different industries.
+We believe this chart will make the application more valuable to users because many of them may use the dashboard to look for industry insights in terms of historical gender employment trends and may find going through individual jobs to infer industry information too troublesome.

+### Changes we have made for milestone 3

+For project maintenance, we listened to many feedback and made the application more user friendly.
+We implemented bootstrap styles to make the app layout more standard and intuitive.
+We also added a description and a divider before each chart for clearer presentation.
+We decided against tweaking the team contract because we have worked well together as a team so far.

+### Feedback summary

+A few visual complaints and user experience bugs.
+Nothing major.

+### Feedback usefulness

+Very useful to see how the app is used from an user's perspective.